 I did this every month for years.

 Every married woman shaved, and it was a prerequisite to marriage, a price I was willing to pay.
-But as the years went by and I turned twenty, twenty one, became a mother, matured and grew into myself, I no longer thought marriage was contingent on this tradition.
+But as the years went by and I turned twenty, twenty-one, became a mother, matured, and grew into myself, I no longer thought marriage was contingent on this tradition.
 I no longer felt hair was simply a messy mane.
-I no longer wanted to rub Panteen on my shaven, itchy head every night.
+I no longer wanted to rub Pantene on my shaven, itchy head every night.
 I was a woman, and I ached to put a comb through my hair, to watch it fall softly to my shoulders, to feel dignified and feminine.
 I wanted to make decisions about my own body.

 I hung up the phone and felt shaken, my knees pulsing.
 She wanted to come to my home.
 She wanted to check under my turban.
 She wanted to see my bald head.

 I had to let her.
 What choice did I have?
 I believed in none of what she said and thought her premise ludicrous.
-But banning my son from their school was a sure-way of forcing me to comply.
-My toddler, moping around on the kitchen floor, pulling on my duster, blabbling in Yiddish, needed to go to school.
-I applied to a different small privately run school in the community, but they returned a message through a relative that they are unfortunately unable to accept my son, pursuant to instructions from community leaders.
+But banning my son from their school was a sure way of forcing me to comply.
+My toddler, moping around on the kitchen floor, pulling on my duster, blabbing in Yiddish, needed to go to school.
+I applied to a different small privately run school in the community, but they returned a message through a relative that they are unfortunately unable to accept my son, according to instructions from community leaders.
 I had no choice.
-I wasn’t prepared to take radical action like fleeing the community without money, a job, a school for my child, a degree or even a drivers license (women are not allowed to drive).
+I wasn’t prepared to take radical action like fleeing the community without money, a job, a school for my child, a degree, or even a driver’s license (women are not allowed to drive).
 I knew much better than to be impulsive in my very volatile situation.
-I stood to lose custody of my child, for heavens sake, if I ignited the community’s wrath.
+I stood to lose custody of my child, for heaven’s sake, if I ignited the community’s wrath.
 I had no legal support, no emotional support, no people behind me, no alternative cheyder, no way to stick up for myself.
 I was just me, a Chasidish lady among my Chasidish peers.
 I was helpless.

 But no, the ritual continues to be enforced.
 I know women who continue to shave their heads against their will because they are too powerless to make decisions about their bodies.
 I don’t refer to women who believe in the ritual.
 I refer to those who don’t believe there’s value to it and don’t want to be bald.
 What are they to do?
 You may assume they simply need to be assertive, but do you realize that everything they have stands in the balance?
 Do you realize how at mercy of their Hasidic husbands and rabbis they are?